The East Grampians Rural Pipeline will secure the future of the region by providing a reliable, secure supply of high-quality water year-round.

 A piped water supply would also provide ongoing water security for townships in the region as well as significant economic, social, recreational and environmental benefits to the region.

 In May 2019, the Federal Government announced $32 million in funding for the East Grampians Rural Pipeline from the National Water Infrastructure Development Fund.
-GWMWater is hosting two information sessions for landholders with farming or lifestyle properties in and around Ararat, Great Western, Buangor, east to the Eurambeen-Streatham Road and south to the Glenelg Highway during May.
+Landholders with farming or lifestyle properties in and around Ararat, Great Western, Buangor, east to the Eurambeen-Streatham Road and south to the Glenelg Highway are encouraged to drop in to our of our information drop-in locations.
+You can stop by to chat to one of our friendly team members and ask questions about the project.
+There’s no need to make an appointment.

 Newsletter - East Grampians Rural Pipeline - Project Overview (2.8MB , 2 pages)